Summary

-From the General Principles of Software Validation (2002) to the draft guidance Computer Software Assurance for Manufacturing, Operations, and Quality System Software (expected 2022).
+From the General Principles of Software Validation (2002) to Computer Software Assurance for Production and Quality System Software — Guidance for Industry (September 2025)

 The FDA has continuously promoted leveraging vendor documentation to support a risk-based least burdensome approach to software quality.
 The FDA states if vendor documentation is in place and of good quality, it can and should be leveraged as documented evidence in establishing that the software core functionality has been validated.1

-While life science companies remain responsible for ensuring that software meets their own intended use, their focus should not be on re-creating documentation for documentation’s sake.
+While life science companies are ultimately responsible for ensuring that software meets their own intended use, their focus should not be on re-creating documentation for documentation's sake.
 Instead, they should focus on ensuring the software works for their end-to-end intended use.
+This mindset is at the heart of Computer Software Assurance (CSA) and modern validation lifecycle management: think critically, test where risk lives, and reuse credible evidence wherever it already exists.
 Below, we share how you can utilize USDM and Oracle activities to minimize your validation and testing burdens.
-This benefit applies to all partners in USDM’s Cloud Assurance ecosystem.
+This benefit applies to all partners in USDM's Cloud Assurance ecosystem.

 Oracle Vendor Assurance Report

 Annually, as a part of the USDM Cloud Assurance™ service, and to replace the need for individual audits, Oracle hosts USDM as an independent qualified third party to audit their design, development, testing, qualification, and maintenance methodologies.
-The audit is specifically scoped to the Oracle Fusion infrastructure and Oracle Supply Chain Management (SCM) Cloud for compliance to FDA software compliance standards.
+The audit is specifically scoped to the Oracle Fusion infrastructure and Oracle Supply Chain Management (SCM) Cloud, Clinical One and Argus Safety for compliance to FDA software compliance standards.

 Results of the audit are compiled into the Oracle Vendor Assurance Report, a comprehensive report and reference document, which not only provides a summary of the audit, but also cites all source material reviewed as a part of the audit activities, and provides direct links to all publicly available content.
-Think of it as your own Dewey Decimal System for Oracle lifecycle and testing documentation.
+Think of it as your own Dewey Decimal System for Oracle software development lifecycle (SDLC) and testing documentation.
+Bottom line: USDM audits Oracle, so you don't have to.

 Leveraging Vendor Documentation